-Interior Health (IH) recorded 113 cases of COVID-19 over the weekend, health officials announced on Monday (May 31).
+Interior Health (IH) recorded 126 new COVID-19 cases over the weekend, according to provincial health officials.

 Overall, there are now 11,747 cases of the virus in the region since the pandemic began, with 451 of those currently active.

 Twenty-two individuals are hospitalized due to the virus, with 13 receiving intensive care.

 Deaths in the health region remain at 145.